Who is the author.

 In 2007 the program was entirely rewritten in C++ to provide a modern interface.

-Vega is even appreciated for its absolute stability.
+Vega is very appreciated for its stability.
 In 2010 the site Scacchistars, the first chess room in the world offering money prizes, choses Vega to run their daily tournaments.
-Other sites are currently based on Vega (for example that of the Czech Federation and the FSIArena).

-In 2008 began a fruitful collaboration with the FIDE Arbiter Roberto Ricca author of the Swiss engine JaVaFo (Dutch system) and currently Secretary of FIDE Swiss Pairing Committee.
+In 2008 began a fruitful collaboration with the IA Roberto Ricca author of the Swiss engine JaVaFo (Dutch system).
 In 2010 JaVaFo was released with Vega and finally the FIDE arbiters could enjoy all FIDE swiss systems in one software.
-In Istambul (2012) Vega+JaVaFo has been endorsed by FIDE.
+In Istambul (2012) JaVaFo was for the first time endorsed by FIDE with Vega.
+Since then JaVaFo become the engine of many others pairing program.

-Vega is currently the only program to have all three FIDE Swiss systems.
-It is also the only one to run under Linux (for free) and hence is a valuable tool for spreading our sport in those countries where the arbiters cannot afford the cost of a good program.
+Vega is currently the only program to have all FIDE Swiss systems.
+It is also the only one to run under Linux (for free) and hence is a valuable tool for spreading our sport in those countries where the arbiters cannot afford the cost of a FIDE endorsed software.